Reel in the Closet

-Reel in the Closet is a 2015 documentary film directed by Stu Maddux, and featuring interviews with Daniel Nicoletta, Susan Stryker, and many others.
+Reel in the Closet is a 2015 documentary film directed by Stu Maddux, featuring interviews with Daniel Nicoletta, Susan Stryker, and others.

 Synopsis

 The film features LGBT home movies, videos, and other archival footage from the 1930s to 1980's, and stresses the importance of finding and restoring these films and videos.

 Film premiere

 The film had its world premiere on 21 June 2015 at the Frameline Film Festival.